ScooloV/bbpedia/docs/dungeon_bowl/rules_and_regulations.md

 ***AGILITY TESTS***

-You will often be required to test against a player\'s Agility.
+You will often be required to test against a player's Agility.
 An Agility test is a target number roll made on a single D6, as described on page 10.
 In addition, if the roll is a natural 6, the test is automatically passed.
 However, if the roll is a natural 1, the test is